EL-MASTOR/bufferlist.nvim/README.md

 ## Feedback

-- If you've got an issue or come up with an awesome idea, don't hesitate to open an issue in github.
+- If you've got an issue or come up with an awesome idea, please don't hesitate to open an issue on github.
 I appreciate every suggestion.
 - If you think this plugin is useful or cool, consider rewarding it with a ⭐.